Madison Int’l Speedway Divisions

 Super Late Models: Taking to ‘Wisconsin’s Fastest Half Mile’ during the ARCA Midwest Tour Joe Shear Classic in May as well as the Super Late Model Triple Crown in June, July and August, this class is the highest powered stock car you will see this summer at Madison International Speedway.
 Based on the popular ARCA Midwest Tour rule platform, teams from around the region will converge onto the high banks.
 Technologically advanced components, ultra adhesive tires and determined drivers have been providing memorable battles in these cars for over forty years at Oregon.
 This class typically sees 525 horsepower engines on the 10″ Hoosier 3035 and 3045 tire compound, with fabricated chassis, total weight is in the 2725 pound vicinity.
 Engine combinations vary, but include the ACE (Aluminum Concept Engine) which features aluminum heads, the 6.0 and 6.2 liter LS motors as well as the cast iron 9.5 to 1 compression ratio 362 cubic inch builds.

-Late Models: The Weekly Warriors of the NASCAR Late Models make up our premier weekly division as they compete for Wisconsin and National NASCAR fame and honors.
-With common rules set by the Big 8 Late Model Series, Madison’s best will be challenged by the outsiders throughout the year, including the annual Big 8 visit and the Badgerland Challenge events.
+NASCAR Late Models: The Weekly Warriors of the NASCAR Late Models make up our premier weekly division as they compete for Wisconsin and National NASCAR fame and honors.
 A multitude of Champions and challengers call MIS home and continuously find themselves in the middle of the excitement under the lights on Friday nights.
-This class typically sees 450-475 horsepower engines on the 8″ American Racer 870 tire compound, with fabricated chassis, total weight is in the 2825 pound vicinity.
+This class typically sees 450-475 horsepower engines on the 8″ Hoosier D-800 compound tire with fabricated chassis, total weight is in the 2825 pound vicinity.
 The 10.8 to 1 compression cast iron production engine platform is the basis of the class, with a maximum cubic inch allowance of 362.
-Newer technology including the 5.3 liter LS motor and General Motors ‘604’ crate have become popular combinations as well, with all three engine platforms collecting feature wins at MIS in 2017.
+Newer technology including the 5.3 liter LS motor and General Motors ‘604’ crate have become popular combinations as well, with all three engine platforms collecting feature wins at MIS in 2018.

 Bandits: The ‘Ring of Fire’ comes to life on Friday nights when the Bandits take to the quarter mile track located within MIS.
 These four cylinder machines are ultra competitive, with the front wheel drive cars lifting their back tires off the racing surface as they speed through the corners.
 A wide variety of car name plates make up the field each race night with domestic and foreign name plates, many models which you still see on the roads today.
 A wide variety of stock production engines ranging from 1.8 to 2.5 liters can be found under the hoods of these stock production frames.
 With limited ‘for racing’ changes allowed, coupled with DOT tires, the Bandits provide plenty of excitement.